When and Why Java is Suitable for Your Application

 - Advanced Authentication and Access Control that allows incorporating a range of secure login mechanisms, along with creating the custom security policy and enforce a well-defined permission access policy to sensitive data.
 In simple words, “breaking into” your web application becomes not so easy and your internal data stays safe and sound.

-The platform also supports Public Key Infrastructure aimed at improving the application response time when it comes to checking/validating security certificate statuses; comes with a set of handy APIs and secure communication protocols, which additionally protect all the external and internal data shared with your app.
+The platform also supports Public Key Infrastructure aimed at improving the application response time when it comes to checking/validating security certificate statuses; it comes with a set of handy APIs and secure communication protocols, which additionally protect all the external and internal data shared with your app.

 Finally, Java’s security platform itself is built upon the “sandbox” principle.
 Your app runs in a secure shell that no intruder (think malware) can hack into from the outside.
 This is the beauty of Java programming when it comes to building secure environments for your product.